Marcelo Ebrard: Head of Government of the Federal District (2006–2012)

 Ebrard ran as the PRD's candidate for Head of Government in the Federal District election held on 2 July 2006, winning 47% of the votes.

-He continued and expanded programs that Manuel López Obrador had initiated.
+He continued and expanded programs that López Obrador had initiated.
 A new initiative was the Prepa Sí program, granting low-income students scholarships.
 This reduced the school-dropout rate in the city to 6% and raised the grade point average from 7.2 to 8.2.

 He expanded pensions for the elderly so that it was a right of every inhabitant of Mexico City who had reached 68 years of age, sending an initiative to the Legislative Assembly of the Federal District to elevate it to the status of law.

 Among his actions having the greatest impact according to public opinion was the expropriation of properties and buildings that functioned as operational centers of crime.
 This included a property in the Tepito neighborhood, supposedly a drug-trafficking center; a large area of the Iztapalapa delegation, involved in the sale of stolen car parts, and two more drug sales properties in Santa María la Ribera.
 Although some in the business sector criticized these actions as an attack on private property — actions that received the support of the federal government — the initiative to seize ownership of these properties, as well as the introduction of video surveillance cameras, together with social development, helped reduce the crime index by 11% in Mexico City compared to 2006.
 He also created a special intelligence unit to fight against money laundering.